 The aim of the project is to encourage life-longing learning and care for the environment and wildlife through fun and collaborative, activities-based learning.
 Support is being provided to local schools to implement biodiversity educational programs, with primary school children encouraged to develop a project to conserve a local species of their choice.

 Secondary school children are undertaking more detailed research projects on an aspect of connectivity or local species ecology and develop a proposed action for implementation.

-Though the content and activities are applicable for the entire area, schools in three K2W landscapes with important glider populations – Copperhania/Neville, Bigga and the Abercrombie River – are the major focus of the project.
+Though the content and activities are applicable for the entire region, schools in three K2W landscapes with important glider populations – Copperhania/Neville, Bigga and the Abercrombie River – were a major focus of the project.